 2. How much is the cost for the Guide and Porter for Manaslu trek?

-As you would expect in an off-the-beaten-trail, Manaslu trek hasn't connected yet with any public tourist bus services.
-And because of this, it remains a less travelled trekking trail.
-The only way to reach the starting point for the trek is to take an off-road local bus to Arughat or Sotikhola or hire a private jeep for those looking for convenience.
+As you would expect in an off-the-beaten-trail, Manaslu trek hasn’t connected yet with any public tourist bus services.
+And because of this, it remains a less traveled trekking trail.
+The only way to reach the starting point for the trek is to take a local off-road bus to Arughat or Sotikhola or hire a private jeep for those looking for convenience.
 Riding a local bus to Sotikhola is less than USD 10 per person.
 If you choose the private jeep option, it will cost you approximately USD 150 to 200 each way.
 The same applies at the end of the trek from Tal or Besisahar to Kathmandu, and costs are also roughly the same.
-In between Tal and Besisahar, there is also a local jeep running every other hour which will cost you roughly 1000 Rs for Tourist and 600 Rs for Nepalese.
+In between Tal and Besisahar, there is also a local jeep running every other hour, which will cost you approximately 1000 Rs for Tourist and 600 Rs for Nepalese.

 4. How much are the daily expenses in Manaslu Trek?

-Manaslu is becoming more and more popular among trekkers and as a result, the availability of accommodation in tea houses and food have also improved.
+Manaslu is becoming more and more popular among trekkers, and as a result, the availability of accommodation in tea houses and food has also improved.

-No one could last a day without food so this is important to budget for.
-Since Manaslu is still in a remote area of Nepal, the cost of food in is generally more expensive here than in Kathmandu and menu choices are limited.
+No one could last a day without food, so this is important to budget for.
+Since Manaslu is still in a remote area of Nepal, the cost of food is generally more expensive here than in Kathmandu, and menu choices are limited.
 Those who have been to other base camps in Nepal should be familiar with the rule that the cost of food increases as the elevation increases.
 This is because it becomes harder to transport the higher the elevation and if the area is more remote.
-From Sotikhola all the way up to Larke pass, supplies are being transported by pure hard work by men and mule, so you could imagine how much effort goes into each soup you will eat in the region.
-You may want to budget roughly USD 5 per meal. so maybe USD 15 to 20 on a daily basis.
+From Sotikhola up to Larke pass, supplies are being transported by pure hard work by men and mule, so you could imagine how much effort goes into each soup you will eat in the region.
+You may want to budget roughly USD 5 per meal.
+So maybe USD 15 to 20 daily.
 Of course, this would vary how much appetite you might have in each meal and your beverages.
 Also, breakfast is generally cheaper than lunch and dinner.
 If you have been to Annapurna, the cost is relatively the same.
 Everest is still more expensive than Manaslu and Annapurna.

 The Manaslu trek is for a special group of adventure trekkers who want to explore the unexplored and not boast that they have seen the Everest or have been to Everest Base Camp.
-This trek is for travellers who want serenity and quiet while trekking and not be on crowded trails as in the Everest or Annapurna during season time.
-Anyone who has been to Manaslu could vouch for the unspoilt beauty of the area and we hope to keep it that way for the years to come.
+This trek is for travelers who want serenity and quiet while trekking and not be on crowded trails as in the Everest or Annapurna during season time.
+Anyone who has been to Manaslu could vouch for the unspoiled beauty of the area and we hope to keep it that way for the years to come.
 It is more remote than the other trails so you should be prepared to rough it as you travel and give up comfort for at least 2 weeks.
-If you think you can handle this situation and if you have questions, please do not hesitate to contact us.
-We hope this post has been helpful to you but please feel free to leave us a comment if you have any concern.
+If you think you can handle this situation and if you have any questions, please do not hesitate to contact us.
+We hope this post has been helpful to you but please feel free to leave us a comment.